QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Evaluation

-In real-world settings, clients may continually launch multiple, sequential unlearning requests.
-Therefore, we go beyond existing work on \ac{FU} and evaluate the performance of \sys with sequential unlearning requests.
+In real-world settings, clients may continually launch unlearning requests.
+Therefore, we go beyond existing work on \ac{FU} and evaluate the performance of \sys with sequential class unlearning requests.
 Figure~\ref{fig:sequential_unlearn} shows the accuracies when sequentially unlearning all ten \cifar classes in random order.
-We observe that the accuracy of a target class drops to near zero after the unlearning phase for that target class ends, illustrating the effectiveness of \sys in handling sequential unlearning requests.
-The accuracies of non-target classes also drop after the unlearning stage, which is due to the noise introduced by \sga.
-In the subsequent recovery stages, \sys rapidly recovers the accuracies of remaining classes by training on the distilled datasets while leaving the low accuracy of the unlearned classes unaffected.
+We observe that the unlearning phase for each target class results in low testing accuracy as before.
+Although the accuracies of non-target classes also drop after the unlearning stage, they are rapidly restored in the recovery stages while leaving the \textit{low accuracy of the unlearned classes unaffected}.
 Therefore, Figure~\ref{fig:sequential_unlearn} shows the capability of \sys in executing multiple unlearning requests.
-In particular situations, the network can process multiple unlearning requests in parallel.
-We discuss this optimization in~\Cref{subsec:parallel_unlearning_requests}.